pyGCodeDecode API Reference

 Arguments:

-- initial_position- (tuple or dict) set initial position as tuple of len(4) or dictionary with keys: {X, Y, Z, E} or "first" to use first occuring absolute position in GCode.
+• initial_position - (tuple, dict or str) set initial position as tuple of len(4) or "first" or dictionary with keys: {X, Y, Z, E} or "first" to use first occurring absolute position in GCode.

 Example: